kentsisresearchgroup/BarcodeBabel/README.md

 # BarcodeBabel

-Python script for generation of peptide barcodes for LC-MS/MS
+Python script for generation of peptide barcodes for electrospray LC-MS/MS

 # Overview